 Titan Territory, page 256.

-Hardcover with jacket, 256 pages, standard horizontal format, Black-and-White and Color photographs and illustrations.
+Hardcover with jacket, 256 pages, standard horizontal format, B&W and Color photographs and illustrations.
 Roster data.